Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 Starting at 3rd level, you learn the [[Phase Strike]] cantrip and you can cast the [[Misty Step]] spell as a bonus action without expending a slot.
 Once you do so, you can't do it again until you finish a short or long rest.

 # Residual Image
 At 7th level, whenever you teleport, you may leave behind an illusory duplicate of yourself.
-It lasts until your next turn or until you teleport again.
+It lasts for 1 minute.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.